sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 <!-- expect(rehypeSlug).not.toThrowError() -->
 <!-- cspell:enable -->

-Here, we don’t just give an example of the input and output, but also explain the difference with the original `rehype-slug` package and why a custom implementation exists in the codebase.
+In the code above, we don’t just give an example of the input and output, but also explain the difference with the original `rehype-slug` package and why a custom implementation exists in the codebase.

 Usage examples are another thing to include in function comments: